Patient Information

 · You have the right to participate in ethical issues that may arise in the course of your care.

-· You have the right to receive information about clinical experiments, research or educational projects affecting your care or treatment including the expected benefits, potential discomforts and risks and
+· You have the right to receive information about clinical experiments, research or educational projects affecting your care or treatment including the expected benefits, potential

-alternatives that may also be available.
+discomforts and risks and alternatives that may also be available.

 · You have the right to appropriate assessment and management of pain.

-· You have the right to receive information in a manner that you understand including the provision of interpreting and translation services or the provision of visual aids or adaptive equipment.
+· You have the right to receive information in a manner that you understand including the provision of interpreting and translation services or the provision of visual aids or

 · You have the right to be informed of the Community Clinical Services complaint / grievance process and to voice complaints/concerns without affecting your care and treatment.